Duke Jordan

 Irving Sidney "Duke" Jordan (April 1, 1922 – August 8, 2006) was an American jazz pianist.

 Biography

 Jordan was born in New York and raised in Brooklyn where he attended Boys High School.
 An imaginative and gifted pianist, Jordan was a regular member of Charlie Parker's quintet during 1947–48, which also featured Miles Davis.
 He participated in Parker's Dial sessions in late 1947 that produced "Dewey Square", "Bongo Bop", "Bird of Paradise", and the ballad "Embraceable You".
 These performances are featured on Charlie Parker on Dial.

 Jordan had a long solo career from the mid-1950s onwards, although for a period in the mid-1960s he drove a taxi in New York.
 After periods accompanying Sonny Stitt and Stan Getz, he performed and recorded in the trio format.
 His composition, "Jordu", became a jazz standard when trumpeter Clifford Brown adopted it into his repertoire.
+Another of his compositions, "No Problem", has been recorded several times, notably by Art Blakey, under the title "No Hay Problema", and Chet Baker as well as others.